OrbisWeb3/sdk/README.md

 ## Sample usage

-Once the SDK is deemed finalized we will provide complete documentation rewrite.
+Once the SDK is deemed finalized we will provide a complete documentation rewrite.

 ### Initialize the SDK